jasonjimenez024/technical-writing-portfolio/README.md

 ## Repository Contents

 ### API Documentation Sample
-A working documentation sample built around the OpenWeather API — including a getting-started guide, authentication walkthrough, endpoint reference, and error code reference.
+A working documentation sample built around the OpenWeather API, including a getting-started guide, authentication walkthrough, endpoint reference, and error code reference.

+> This guide is written for developers who have never used a REST API.
+> It covers making your first OpenWeather API call using Postman,
+> reading the response, and understanding the key data fields returned.

 - [Getting Started](./docs/getting-started.md)
 - [Authentication](./docs/authentication.md)